 The expedition bike was fitted with the Brooks B17 Special I’d been transplanting from bike to bike long before hipsters discovered them.

 (This is the whole point of Brooks’ flagship leather saddle: you should only ever need to buy one in your lifetime.)

-I’m just one of thousands of riders who’ve come out of the Brooks Breaking-In Period™ with a saddle that fitted their anatomy more perfectly than any other saddle on Earth – because their anatomy created its shape in the first place.
+I’m just one of thousands of riders who’ve come out of the Brooks Breaking-In Period™ with a saddle that fits my anatomy more perfectly than any other saddle on Earth – because my anatomy created its shape in the first place.